 Sheriff Eric Scheffler confirmed the officer’s arrest by Galloway Township police Saturday morning.

 “It’s an ongoing criminal investigation currently being handled by the Atlantic County Prosecutor’s Office,” he said.
 “I have absolute full confidence the investigation will be handled properly.”

 Ginsburg is charged with five counts, including making terroristic threats, simple assault, weapons possession and harassment.
-He is being held pending trial.
+He is being held pending a detention hearing.